DLR-SC/ESID/backend/README.md

 ### RKI data

-To import the RKI data run
+To import the RKI data, run

 ```bash
 python manage.py import_rki <path to folder or zip>